Carlson-JLQ/qlcoder-baseline/README.md

 ## Contributions
 We welcome any contributions, pull requests, or issues!
 If you would like to contribute, please either file a new pull request or issue.
+Feel free to take on an existing issue too.

 ## Citation
 Consider citing our ICLR'26 paper: